UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m4_reflection.md

 ## Differences compared to initial proposal / sketch
 - Pie chart has been removed due to redundancy in information conveyed together with the bar chart
 - Radio buttons moved to the left side bar
+- Dashboard title has been shortened for better space alignment

 ## Corner Cases